orb-community/orb-website/docs/guides/dhcp_services.md

     },
     "input": {
         "input_type": "pcap",
-        "tap": "default_pcap"
+        "tap": "default_pcap",
+        "filter": {
+            "bpf": "port 67 or port 68"
+        }
     },
     "kind": "collection"
     ```

-For a more tailored DHCP policy to filter on specific traffic or to add (or exclude) specific metrics, please refer to the [Orb Policy Reference](/documentation/orb/advanced_policies/).
+For a more tailored DHCP policy to filter on specific traffic or to add (or exclude) specific metrics, please refer to the [Orb Policy Reference](/documentation/advanced_policies).

 ### Applying your policy

-The final step is to apply your policy by creating a [dataset](/getting_started/#create-a-dataset), which links your agents (through an [agent group](/getting_started/#create-an-agent-group)) with your policy and the [sink](/getting_started/#create-a-sink) where you want to send your metrics.
+The final step is to apply your policy by creating a [Dataset](/getting_started/#create-a-dataset), which links your agents (through an [Agent Group](/getting_started/#create-an-agent-group)) with your policy and the [Sink](/getting_started/#create-a-sink) where you want to send your metrics.